Cobblestone Throat: Pictures, Causes, Symptoms, Risks & Treatment

 You can treat this infection by

-- Avoiding allergens that are triggering your body’s immune system
+- Preventing allergens that can trigger your body’s immune system

-- Taking antibiotics to help clear some bacterial infections
+- Consuming antibiotics to help get rid of some bacterial infections

 - Using non-drowsy antihistamines, decongestants, and OTC (over-the-counter)